codebydant/DBScan-PCL-Optimized/README.md

 -------------------

 ## Docker image
 There is a docker image for this project stored in docker hub, [here](https://hub.docker.com/r/danieltobon43/dbscan-octrees).
-This image is compiled with [pcl-docker-1.9.1](https://hub.docker.com/r/danieltobon43/pcl-docker-1-9-1), Ubuntu 20.04 and the DBscan project (`5.85GB`aprox.).
+This image is compiled with [pcl-docker-1.12.1](https://hub.docker.com/r/danieltobon43/pcl-docker), Alpine linux 3.15 and the DBscan project (`1.32GB`).

 To use it you have to install [docker-engine](https://docs.docker.com/engine/install/) in your host machine:

 ## Download the docker image

 ```
-docker pull danieltobon43/dbscan-octrees:1.0-ubuntu-20-04
+docker pull danieltobon43/dbscan-octrees:1.0-alpine3.15
 ```

 ## Check downloaded image